 After a season out, he was given the chance to get back into football as assistant manager to Billy Bonds at his first club, West Ham United.
 As happened at Dean Court, he was appointed manager in 1994, when Bonds left following a disagreement with the directors of the club.
 Redknapp was at Upton Park at a time when a rich vein of young talent came through, including Rio Ferdinand, Frank Lampard, Joe Cole, Jermain Defoe and Michael Carrick and these players formed the core of his Hammers side.
 There was a question mark over the worth of some of his transfer dealings, with Marco Boogers (a Dutch striker who lived in a caravan) and Florian Raducioiu (who enjoyed shopping in the West End with his wife more than playing) as prime examples of money not well spent.
 He did have the knack of buying players towards the end of their career to have a last chance of the limelight and add experience to his young team.

 Arrested in 2007 as part of an investigation into corruption in football, Harry received an apology for the way his house was raided in part of the investigation, but still remains part of the enquiry being carried out by the City of London Police force.
+The case eventually came to court in early 2012, when Harry and former Portsmouth chairman Milan Mandaric were cleared of all charges.

 Harry's son Jamie was a player at Liverpool and Tottenham and spent a short spell playing for him at Southampton before retiring.
 Another son is a football agent.
 His nephew is Frank Lampard, who played under him at West Ham and moved on to Chelsea.